 You must have this plugin on your site.
 This plugin comes highly recommended by others, and having years of experience with it, I also recommend it, be sure that you know what you are doing when setting this up.

 Images tell a thousand words, but if they are not optimized, you might as well not put them up.
-One of the main causes of a slow site is the image.
+One of the main causes of a slow site is the images.

 A good practice is to optimize your images before you upload them.
 For that I use Tinypng.
 Once they have been uploaded to my site, I compress them again.
-WP Smush does a great job of compressing images for me without losing quality.
-I have a lot of images and haven’t had the need to get the premium version yet.
+I used to use wp smush free and got about 20-25% save but I have since switched to Shortpixel which gives me a 40-45% save – huge difference!